Movie Review :: Hallmark’s Santa Tell Me

 Written and directed by Ryan Landels, Santa Tell Me leans more on romance and humor than heavy drama.
 He gets some truly wonderful performances from the cast, the production design exudes Christmas, and in the end you can’t help but feel more joyful and in the spirit.
 Santa Tell Me is undeniably romantic, and it works so well because of the natural humor that is infused into the story.
 The cast pulls off the comedy very well, nothing ever seems forced or artificial, and even with the whole fantasy element of the story — the text of Santa’s note keeps changing to help guide Olivia — you truly believe that all of this could really happen.
 Now that is some true Christmas magic.

-Santa Tell Me has a run time of 1 hour 24 minutes, and is rated TV-G. The film is available On Demand and is streaming on Peacock.
+Santa Tell Me has a run time of 1 hour 24 minutes, and is rated TV-G. The film is streaming on Hallmark+.

 Preview – Santa Tell Me